eaprelsky/infodynamics/book/16_the_information_universe.md

 ### Post-Human Consciousness

-Information physics suggests that current human consciousness represents only an early stage in the evolution of cosmic self-awareness.
+Information dynamics suggests that current human consciousness represents only an early stage in the evolution of cosmic self-awareness.

 **Enhanced Human Consciousness:**
 - **Memory expansion:** Direct interface with unlimited information storage systems